Saffron Milk Recipe (Kesar Doodh)

 Saffron soaked in milk.

 Heat 1 liter of whole milk (full-fat milk) in a pan over medium flame.
-Stir frequently to avoid scorching the milk at the bottom of the pan.
+Stir frequently to prevent the milk at the bottom of the pan from scorching.

 Milk heating in a pan.